To maintain lawful H-1B visa status in the United States, follow the procedures outlined below.

 |You may begin working for your new employer only after:

 • That employer has filed an H-1B petition with USCIS on your behalf prior to the current expiration of your H-1B approval notice.
-Note processing times to prepare an H-1B petition vary by employer.
-At WSU, we request cases be initiated at least 4-6 months in advance from the start sate.
+Note: Processing times to prepare an H-1B petition vary by employer.
+At WSU, we request cases be initiated at least 4-6 months in advance from the proposed start date.
 And

 • They have received a receipt notice.

 Once a receipt notice has been received, you can remain in the U.S. and continue working for up to 240 days while you await approval.
 You must have maintained legal H-1B status.